sagemath/sage/src/doc/en/developer/doctesting.rst

 from new failures.
 The file ``known-test-failures.json`` should be prepared in the same format as ``timings2.json``.

-Source files that marked as failed there will be marked as "[failed in baseline]" failures in the doctest report; and if there are only baseline failures, no new failures, then ``sage -t`` will exit with status code 0 (success).
+Source files marked as failed there will be marked as "[failed in baseline]" failures in the doctest report; and if there are only baseline failures, no new failures, then ``sage -t`` will exit with status code 0 (success).